samelstob/notes/management-notes/papers/spark.md

 Describes RDDs which are the central abstraction of Spark and key to it's performance as compared to Hadoop.

-RDDs are a partitioned, in memory, read-only, data set that tracks it's lineage - not sure how.
+RDDs are a partitioned, in memory, read-only, data set that tracks it's lineage.

+RDD provide an API to perform bulk transformations - i.e. apply the same operation to all data items - that are used for "map reduce" and machine learning types of processing

 ### Key insights/takeaways